ktorch/examples/docs/start.rst

 Tensor ``x`` and ``y`` are the inputs and targets.

-A simple model is defined with two linear modules and a relu activation function in between.
+A `sequential model<https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html>`_ is defined with two `linear<https://pytorch.org/docs/stable/generated/torch.nn.Linear.html>`_ modules and a `relu<https://pytorch.org/docs/stable/generated/torch.nn.ReLU.html>`_ activation function in between.
-Passing inputs to this model will return a tensor with a row of raw, unnormalized scores for each class.
+Passing inputs to this model will return a tensor with one row per observation and columns of raw, unnormalized scores for each class.

 ::